SDRust/tokio-chat/README.md

 ### The protocol:

-The client shall connect to the server using TLS on port 1337.
+The client shall connect to the server on port 1337.
 Each interaction shall be a newline-terminated JSON blob.
 The JSON blobs themselves may not contain any newline characters.
 Use JSON encoding to represent newlines in the data.

 Upon connecting, the client shall send a login command specifying the nickname ( see command.json )